Prairiewood High School

 Established in 1984, the school caters for approximately 1,200 students from Year 7 to Year 12, including 74 percent of whom come from a language background other than English.
 The school is operated by the New South Wales Department of Education.

+Campus

+Prariewood High School is one of the only High Schools in Sydney to have an observatory, alongside an Astronomy elective.
+Inside the observatory is a 12" Meade LX200 Schmidt–Cassegrain Telescope on a computerised German Equatorial Mount.

+Prariewood High School has an Agricultural Facility, which houses livestock and various fruit and vegetables.